Culture and menstruation: Islam

 "A person asked me, 'Can a woman in menses serve me?
 And can a Junub woman come close to me?'
 I replied, 'All this is easy for me.
 All of them can serve me, and there is no harm for any other person to do the same.
 'Aisha told me that she used to comb the hair of Allah's Apostle while she was in her menses, and he was in Itikaf (in the mosque).
 He would bring his head near her in her room and she would comb his hair, while she used to be in her menses.'"

 The Prophet said in Al-Bukhārī also reported in his Ṣahīh (no. 3835), "Your menstruation is not in your hand."
 And further, "This is a matter which Allah has ordained for all the daughters of Adam."

 Some universities in strict Islamic contexts like Pakistan have become more open to helping their students during their period, and have made their institutions period friendly by installing vending machines, have quiet rooms for women to rest and considering instituting period leave as a policy.

 Still, within many modern contemporary Muslim communities, menstruating women are barred from fasting during Ramadhan, entering a mosque, praying and making the full pilgrimage to Mecca, despite the fact that the textual basis of these injunctions in the Quran is widely debated.

-Buddhism

-In Buddhism (Theravada or Hinayana) menstruation is viewed as "a natural physical excretion that women have to go through on a monthly basis, nothing more or less".
-However, in medieval Japanese Buddhism, menstruating women were often banned from visiting temples and sacred sites for their perceived impurity, primarily due to apocryphal texts such as the Blood Bowl Sutra, a prohibition which still exists in certain sites.

-In the Kamakura Period, the founders of new Buddhist sects such as Hōnen, Shinran, and Nichiren did not consider menstruation as a spiritual obstacle to religious practice and allowed menstruating women into temples of their schools.
-During menstruation, women should not enter temples or shrines, being seen as polluted.
-In Sri Lankan Buddhism, this is also true for their husbands and other men, who have been in a home with menstruating women.
-In Bhutanese Buddhist traditions, menstruation was historically not considered impure according to the Vajrayana beliefs, in fact menstruation was considered holy and pure as a life source for enlightened beings.
-In Tantric Tibetan Buddhist texts the word for the vagina is 'pema' or lotus signifying the positive symbolism attached to a woman's body.
+Judaism